 I plant an herb garden each spring that I can use all summer and fall.
 It allows me to pick fresh herbs when I need them.
-I add fresh herbs to many of my favorite recipes.
-At the end of summer, I dry herbs and use them later in fall and throughout the winter.
-Today, I picked about a dozen stems of basil and dried the leaves.
-Making Dried Herbs is easy to do and saves me from having to buy them in the grocery store.
+I enjoy adding them to many of my favorite recipes for soups, stews and sauces.
+In the fall, I make Dried Herbs to use throughout the winter.
+It’s easy to do and more affordable than buying them in the store.

 You can use this method of drying herbs with any large leaf herb, such as basil, oregano, sage, mint and parsley.
 For herbs with smaller leaves, simply dry the leaves while still on the stems.
 You can use a baking rack, like I did, or you can put the herbs on parchment paper before drying.
 I like to wash and dry my herbs and place them on a baking rack so the air can circulate around the herbs to dry them evenly.